Tamar Sofer-Geri, Founder, Executive Director, Ex-Officio

 Karen Shishino Jordan, board president.

-Sheryl Klein, board member and treasurer.
+Sheryl Klein, treasurer.

 Avni Shah, MD, Clinical Assistant Professor at Stanford University School of Medicine, Lucile Packard Children’s Hospital, Division of Pediatric Endocrinology & Diabetes, board member.